oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 The following sections will first describe the GZIP design, followed by the SNAPPY design, since the SNAPPY design is essentially a subset of the GZIP design.

 ### GZIP and DEFLATE
 GZIP is a specific implementation of the DEFLATE protocol.
 The structure of a GZIP file is illustrated in the figure below.
 It starts with a variable length, byte-aligned header of 10 or more bytes.
 Then follows the data payload, which is 1 or more DEFLATE compressed blocks.
 After the DEFLATE blocks, there may be some small amount of padding to realign to a byte boundary, and finally an 8-byte GZIP footer, which contains the CRC-32 and size (in bytes) of the uncompressed data.
-For more details on the GZIP file format, [see here](https://en.wikipedia.org/wiki/Gzip)
+For more details on the GZIP file format, start with the [GZIP wikipedia entry](https://en.wikipedia.org/wiki/Gzip)

 <img src="gzip_file_format.png" alt="gzip_file_format" width="400"/>

 The DEFLATE compression algorithm performs LZ77 Encoding followed by Huffman encoding.
 Therefore, decompression decodes in the opposite order.
-For more information on the DEFLATE format and LZ77 and Huffman encoding/decoding, [start here](https://en.wikipedia.org/wiki/Deflate).
+For more information on the DEFLATE format and LZ77 and Huffman encoding/decoding, start with the [DEFLATE wikipedia entry](https://en.wikipedia.org/wiki/Deflate).

 A DEFLATE block is is structured as follows:
 - The first bit indicates whether this is the last block in a stream of blocks